Mani-26/YM_DSA/README.md

 ## **Contributors**
 - [**Mani S**](https://github.com/Mani-26) - Developer and Maintainer

+## **From the Developer:**
+If you find this repository helpful, please consider giving it a ⭐ on GitHub for easy access, to stay updated with new additions and to support its development.

 Feel free to contribute by submitting pull requests or suggesting features in the issues section.